matthew1809/Twilio-moltin/README.md

 In order to use this repo, you'll need to follow three steps:

-1. Deploy the application to Heroku, providing your Twilio credentials, your twilio from number and your moltin client secret.
+1. Deploy the application to Heroku, providing your Twilio credentials, your twilio from number and your moltin credentials.

-2. This step will allow you to send the order notifications, it tells moltin to ping our app when an order is paid for.
+2. Tell moltin to ping our app when an order is paid for.
 You should create a moltin webhook pointing to the deployed url with /orders on the end i.e. `http://5e082d80.ngrok.io/orders`.

 You can create a moltin webhook like so:

+*make sure you replace the bearer token with your own*

 ```curl -X "POST" "https://api.moltin.com/v2/integrations" \
      -H "Authorization: a5a149059dcdbd640006b1319d17cb1809ab1325" \